glacier-modding/glaciermodding.org/docs/modding/customcampaigns/repository.md

 You should now see your custom starting location's repository entry.
 ![repository_ceo_office.jpg](resources/repository_ceo_office.jpg)

 Note the new starting location's repository entry's new UUID, just above the Editor text area.
-We will need that for the next step, so highlight and copy it now.
+We will need that for the next step, so let's keep this file open so we can access it easily later.

 Click the save icon.